networknext/next/cmd/next/README.md

-`--quarantined` only show quarantined relays `--noquarantined` hide quarantined relays `--decommissioned` only show decommissioned relays `--nodecommissioned` hide decommissioned relays (this is enabled by default) `--offline` only show offline relays
+`--quarantined` only show quarantined relays `--noquarantined` hide quarantined relays `--decommissioned` only show decommissioned relays `--nodecommissioned` hide decommissioned relays `--offline` only show offline relays
 `--nooffline` hide offline relays
-`--down` only show relays that haven't pinged the backend in 30 seconds or more `--all` show all relays (even decommissioned ones) regardless of other flags
+`--down` only show relays that haven't pinged the backend in 30 seconds or more `--all` show all relays (excluding decommissioned ones)

+If no flags are provided, then the `--enabled`, `--quarantined`, and `--nodecommissioned` are set by default.
 You can also use a combination of them as well.
 Ex `--enabled` and `--quaratined` will show all relays that are either enabled or quaratined.

 To add a relay: `next relays add [filepath]`